gokulkrishh/gokul.site/src/pages/posts/2018/introduction-to-graphql/index.md

 ### 1. Variables, Arguments & Types

 Like any other programming language, GraphQL has `variables`, `arguments`.
-Lets see some examples.
+Let's see some examples.

 #### [Types](https://graphql.org/graphql-js/type/)

 The most basic components of a GraphQL schema are object types, which just represent a kind of object you can fetch from your service, and what fields it has.
-If you are a web developer, you can relate this with [flow](https://github.com/facebook/flow) or [typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html).
+If you are a web developer, you can relate this to [flow](https://github.com/facebook/flow) or [typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html).

 ##### **Example**: